NikolasVellnow/bachelor_scripts/unmapped_reads_analysis.md

 ```

-### Shell script to send slurm jobs to lido-cluster
+### Send slurm jobs to lido-cluster
-I used a script to send a slurm job for each sample to the cluster which then can be classified by kraken and bracken
+I used the script `send_kraken_jobs.sh` to send a slurm job for each sample to the cluster which then can be classified by kraken and bracken

 ```sh
 #!/bin/bash